-Questions are your instrument for creating meaningful conversation and for discovering whether your date is a good match for you.
-Refer to this article entitled, Dating Questions for Successful Relationships “ for ideas.
+Questions are your instrument for creating meaningful conversation.
+They are also key to discovering whether your date is a good match for you.

 Listening and observing is more valuable than talking and trying to impress.
 Your date will be more impressed by your listening skills than your theatrical performance.

 Focus on Fun

 Make having fun be your primary goal for the date.
 Remove expectations and just go with the flow.
 Just have the intention of having a good time and making a new friend.

 Don’t make discovering the love of your life or getting laid your objective.
 If you do that, you’ll likely present yourself as being overly anxious, insecure, and pushy.